nabekhan/anki-template/README.md

 #### Fields

+Note: When all options are empty, the template will behave as a basic Q&A template

 | Field name  | Description                                                                                                                                                                                                                   |
 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | question    | This is the stem of the question.
 It supports various content formats in Anki, including bold, formulas, etc.                                                                                                                 |